brendancooley/brendancooley.github.io/content/posts/icews.md

 categories: ["tutorial", "research-methods"]
 ---

-*Last updated 11 April 2018*
+*Last updated 11 April 2018.
+Lightly edited for reproducibility 30 November 2025.*

 Datasets that researchers use to measure conflict in international relations are generally coarse.
 The [Correlates of War (COW) Project’s](http://www.correlatesofwar.org/) [Militarized Interstate Dispute](http://www.correlatesofwar.org/data-sets/MIDs) data records threats, displays, and uses of military force between 1816 and 2010 and COW’s [interstate war](http://cow.dss.ucdavis.edu/data-sets/COW-war) data records conflicts which resulted in at least 1,000 battle deaths.
 Both MIDs and wars are exceedingly unusual.
 Yet the “stuff” of international relations happens every day.
 Governments are bargaining and communicating all the time – sometimes cooperatively and sometimes conflictually.
 These interactions almost certaintly contain information about their proclivity to experience armed conflict.
 New data might help us measure and understand this “stuff” better.

 In recent years, several very-large-n (\>1,000,000 observation) dyadic event datasets have become available for public use.
 An “event” takes the form of “\[actor x\] undertook \[action z\] toward \[actor y\] on \[date w\].”
 Natural language processors scrape newswires and map events into preexisting event and actor ontologies.
 The [Integrated Crisis Early Warning System (ICEWS)](https://dataverse.harvard.edu/dataverse/icews) is one such dataset.
 You can find a nice discussion of the project’s history by Phil Shrodt [here](https://asecondmouse.wordpress.com/2015/03/30/seven-observations-on-the-newly-released-icews-data/).
 [Andreas Beger](https://andybeger.com/2015/04/08/public-icews-data/) and [David Masad](http://nbviewer.jupyter.org/gist/dmasad/f79ce5abfd4fb61d253b) have nice writeups on what the data look like.
 It’s still pretty rare to see these data used in political science, however.
 See Gallop (2016), Minhas, Hoff, and Ward (2016), and Roberts and Tellez (2017) for notable exceptions.[^1]

 This may be because it’s still a little tricky to get these data into a format suitable for empirical analyses.
 Having struggled myself to clean ICEWS, I figured it’d be worth sharing my experience (working in R).

+**Note:** This post is an illustrative tutorial showing the workflow for processing ICEWS data.
+The code examples below are for demonstration purposes.
+For the complete, executable implementation, see the [icews-clean](https://github.com/brendancooley/icews-clean) repository on GitHub.

 I show three steps in the process here:

 1. Grabbing the data from dataverse
 2. Converting it ‘reduced’ form with conflict cooperation scores and COW codes, employing Phil Shrodt’s [software](https://github.com/openeventdata/text_to_CAMEO/)
 3. Converting the ‘reduced’ data into date-dyad counts

-As always, feel free to send along questions or comments or point out mistakes.
-That’s the point of open research.
-You can find all the software supporting this [here](https://github.com/brendancooley/icews-clean).

-First, get the environment setup
+First, get the environment setup:

 ``` r
 packages <- c('dataverse', 'dplyr', 'zoo', 'lubridate', 'tidyr', 'bibtex', 'knitcitations')